 This model is consistent with the Federal Reserve's incremental approach to interest rate adjustments.
 Ben Bernanke summed up this approach in a 2004 speech on gradualism.
-"As a general rule, the Federal Reserve tends to adjust interest rates incrementally, in a series of small or moderate steps in the same direction."
-(Bernanke, 2004).
+"As a general rule, the Federal Reserve tends to adjust interest rates incrementally, in a series of small or moderate steps in the same direction" (Bernanke, 2004).

 Concept 2: Modified Taylor Rule